 What assets can be financed?

-This criteria effectively acts as a basic litmus test for asset financers to determine whether an asset is appropriate for financing (with the aim of reducing the risk for the financier).
+This criteria effectively acts as a basic litmus test for asset financiers to determine whether an asset is appropriate for financing (with the aim of reducing the risk for the financier).
 However, in recent years the DIMS framework and the perception of what constitutes an asset has become more flexible, with a larger range of providers offering finance on assets that traditionally would not have been viewed as appropriate for asset finance (i.e. software).
 When it comes to asset financing, there are now two broad categories of assets that are financed; this includes soft and hard assets.

 Hard Assets are physical items of high value.
 Examples of Hard Assets include agricultural machinery, heavy goods vehicles, printing presses, recycling processors, CNC controls for machine lines, manufacturing systems and equipment, production and plant equipment, construction vehicles, light goods vehicles and mining equipment.

-Hard Assets act as reliable security for financers as they provide a significant amount of security in their sizable and continuing value even at the end of their usable life.
+Hard Assets act as reliable security for financiers as they provide a significant amount of security in their sizeable and continuing value even at the end of their usable life.
 In particular hard assets that are revenue producing can retain significant value for long periods (i.e. manufacturing equipment).
 The majority of asset financing provided is for hard assets, in particular, hard assets that meet the criteria of the DIMMS framework.

 Soft assets are assets with little or no second-hand value when they come to the end of their usable life (the end of the leasing period).
 Examples of soft assets include information Technology (hardware & software), office furniture, medical devices, air conditioning systems, security systems (including CCTV), Electronic point of sale (EPOS) systems